cea-hpc/modules/doc/source/design/evaluation-errors.rst

    loaded environment.
 It may be changed in the next major version to align unload phase of ``ml`` command on ``unload`` sub-command behavior.

+.. note:: *exit* error does not lead to an evaluation inhibit of remaining modulefiles when evaluation is made in unload mode.
+Unless if an exit error was previously raised in a load evaluation mode prior an unload phase.

 .. vim:set tabstop=2 shiftwidth=2 expandtab autoindent: